PrestaShop/productcomments/Readme.md

 ### Update dependency

-The only dependency for this modul (for now) is https://github.com/flaviusmatis/simplePagination.js.git You can install/update it by launching the command
+The only dependency for this module (for now) is https://github.com/flaviusmatis/simplePagination.js.git You can install/update it by launching the command

 ```